-Like other over the counter codeine-containing medicines, Migraleve can be used to manage acute, moderate pain for which paracetamol, ibuprofen or aspirin did not help.
+Like other over-the-counter codeine-containing medicines, Migraleve can be used to manage acute, moderate pain for which Paracetamol, Ibuprofen, or Aspirin did not help.

 Migraleve Pink tablets contain three active ingredients:

-- Codeine phosphate
+- Codeine Phosphate

-Buclizine is an antihistamine, which works as an anti-sickness drug in a similar way to promethazine (discussed earlier).
+Buclizine is an Antihistamine, which works as an anti-sickness drug in a similar way to Promethazine (discussed earlier).

-Syndol is another combination product containing codeine, paracetamol, and additionally caffeine and doxylamine.
-Syndol has a similar use to Migraleve and other over the counter codeine products.
-Doxylamine is classified as an antihistamine, and it is known to reduce nausea and vomiting.
+Syndol is another combination product containing Codeine, Paracetamol, and additionally caffeine, and Doxylamine.
+Syndol has a similar use to Migraleve and other over-the-counter Codeine products.

-Codeine and codeine-containing products have some restrictions when purchased from the pharmacy:
+Codeine and Codeine-containing products have some restrictions when purchased from the pharmacy:

-- Over the counter codeine-containing products can only be used for three days only
+- Over-the-counter Codeine-containing products can only be used for three days only

-- Co-codamol and other combination brands of codeine can only be used in adults and children over 12 years of age.
+- Co-codamol and other combination brands of Codeine can only be used in adults and children over 12 years of age.

 - Pack size restrictions: maximum of 32 tablets or capsules

-The main active ingredient found in Pepto-Bismol is bismuth subsalicylate (related to aspirin).
+The main active ingredient found in Pepto-Bismol is Bismuth subsalicylate (related to Aspirin).
 It can be used by adults and children over 16 years of age.

-Nausea and vomiting are common symptoms experienced by pregnant women in the early stages of pregnancy, which usually settle around 20th week of pregnancy (NICE, 2020).
+Nausea and vomiting are common symptoms experienced by pregnant women in the early stages of pregnancy, which usually settle around the 20th week of pregnancy (NICE, 2020).
 Pregnant women who experience nausea and vomiting should speak to their midwife or GP.

+Pregnant women who request over-the-counter anti-sickness tablets will most likely be referred by their GP.
 Drug treatment is only considered after a self-care measure failed to relieve nausea or/and sickness.

-A NICE guide on nausea and vomiting in pregnancy recommends an antihistamine, for example, cyclizine or promethazine or phenothiazine drug such as prochlorperazine as a first-line anti-sickness drug.
+A NICE guide on nausea and vomiting in pregnancy recommends an Antihistamine, for example, Cyclizine or promethazine or phenothiazine drug such as prochlorperazine as a first-line anti-sickness drug.
 Pregnant women usually need reassessment after 24 hours.